 Basic Guides on Operating a Carinderia / Catering Business

 A carinderia business may be one of the labor-intensive businesses to operate.
-But this can also be one of the most rewarding right types of business to invest in the Philippines as you serve hungry customers while turning a neat profit when managed properly.
+But this can also be one of the most rewarding right types of businesses to invest in the Philippines as you serve hungry customers while turning a neat profit when managed properly.

 A local eatery — locally known as karinderya or turo-turo — is a commonly observed type of business in the Philippines.
-Whether you’re near the market, schools, bus terminal or office buildings, a karinderya is not a difficult to find.
+Whether you’re near the market, schools, bus terminal or office buildings, a karinderya is not difficult to find.
 And it’s not too difficult to start the business either.
-With accessible sources of ingredients, complete set of utensils and available space, you can even start your eatery business right at your home.
+With accessible sources of ingredients, a complete set of utensils and available space, you can even start your eatery business right at your home.

 If you are going to provide a variety of meals — soup, stew, veggies and more — you need more materials to store, prepare, cook and serve them.
 To save time cooking, you need more cooking stove (or one that uses firewood or charcoal), and pots to cook and place food on.
-Of course you need tables and chairs, barbecue pits, glasses, dishes, spoon and fork, peelers, knives, grinders, condiments, toothpick containers and other accessories helpful in either dining table or the kitchen.
+Of course, you need tables and chairs, barbecue pits, glasses, dishes, spoon and fork, peelers, knives, grinders, condiments, toothpick containers and other accessories helpful in either dining table or the kitchen.

 It’s a given that a cook is needed to operate a karinderya or catering business, but also other staff is needed.
 From dishwashers and cleaners to waiters and cashiers, the number of staff may initially depend on the number of first wave of customers.
 As loyal customer number — and menu list — grows, more work is then available so extra staff is necessary.